projoomexperts/istock-search-and-download/README.md

-# istock search and download
+# istockphoto search and download

 This extensions can be loaded in unpacked mode by following the following steps: